dikyardiyanto17/mediasoup-nodejs/README.md

 - Bug in mic icons (&#x2713;)
 - Displayed video format sometimes is wrong, example, if there is 3 users in room, the video class name should be container-3 but its container 4 (Testing is needed) (&#x2713;)
 - Error when screensharing producer is reconnecting  (&#x2713;) (Testing is needed) (Reported by Mr. Sabdho)
+### 0.2.1
+- Camera indicator is still flashing even though camera is off

 ## Test Log
 ### 0.1.0